bypepe77/rest-client-go/README.md

 Additionally, the NewMockedRestClient function creates a new instance of MockRestClient for easy instantiation in tests.

 In summary, the MockRestClient enables you to create a simulated HTTP client, facilitating controlled testing of code that interacts with HTTP clients.
-It helps isolate and verify specific behaviors without relying on actual network communication, making unit and integration testing more straightforward.
+It helps isolate and verify specific behaviors without relying on actual network communication, making unit testing more straightforward.

 Example test: